wavemotion-dave/GimliDS/README.md

 of the screen... you can enjoy nearly full resolution output and just occasionally hit a PAN UP/DN button to see your score.
 Experiment and have fun - just like we did in 1982!

+Lastly, a few games use custom loaders that require you to enable 'True Drive'.
+Be warned that True Drive will render the floppy driver at a speed that is comparable to the original Commodore 1541 floppy drive - that is: extremely slow.
+It could take 2-5 minutes to load a game this way.
+But if the game requires it, that's your only option.
+Recommended to snap out a Save State so you don't have to repeat the loading.

 ## Acknowledgements

   * The opening jingle was done by DeNL and comes courtesy of the roalty free jingles at pixabay